 Overview

-When an event is triggered, a corresponding response will appear.
-So adding an event requires selecting the corresponding event response method, as shown in the following figure.
+Triggering an event will trigger the corresponding response.
+Therefore, adding an event requires selecting an appropriate event response method, as shown in the following figure.

 Method Description